Books in press

 Charlotte Greenhalgh, ‘Love in Later Life: Old Age, Marriage and Social Research in Mid-Twentieth-Century Britain’, in Alana Harris and Timothy Jones, eds, Love and Romance in Britain, 1918-1970, Palgrave Macmillan, 2014, pp. 144-160.

-Charlotte Greenhalgh, ‘The Church as a Site of Romance’, in Geoffrey Troughton and Hugh Morrison, eds, The Spirit of the Past: Essays on Christianity in New Zealand History, Victoria University Press, 2011, pp. 126-141.
+Charlotte Greenhalgh, ‘The Church as a Site of Romance in Interwar New Zealand’, in Geoffrey Troughton and Hugh Morrison, eds, The Spirit of the Past: Essays on Christianity in New Zealand History, Victoria University Press, 2011, pp. 126-141.

 Review of a Field